bennycode/stop-merging/README.md

 ### 3. Require status checks

+Enable "**Require status checks to pass before merging**" and make sure to have at least two status checks:

-It is recommended to add a status check that detects if your branch is broken (for example, a unit test check) and an additional check for the "Stop Merging" action (i.e. "check-main"):
+1. A check if your branch is broken (i.e. a "test" suite with unit tests)
+2. The "Stop Merging" check (i.e. "check-main")

+It is also recommended to enable "**Require branches to be up to date before merging**".
+This will handle the following scenario:

+- Main branch is okay
+- Coder A creates a PR that passes the "Stop Merging" check
+- Coder B breaks the main branch
+- Coder A would now be able to still merge IF there wouldn't be the requirement to keep the branch up to date

+**Screenshot:**

 ![](https://raw.githubusercontent.com/bennycode/stop-merging/main/img/status-checks.png)